COVID-19: ArkLaTex information hub

 Patients must contact a participating location and make an appointment at the location.
-Patients who arrive without an appointment will not be vaccinated.
-Vaccinations are BY APPOINTMENT ONLY.
-Do not arrive at a location without an appointment.
+Patients who arrive without an appointment will not be vaccinated (at some locations).
 LDH cannot make appointments for residents; only participating locations can.
 Locations with no phone number listed are by online appointment only.

 The Louisiana Department of Health and Walgreens are partnering to provide COVID-19 testing by appointment at select Walgreens locations.
 These sites more than double the available 7-days-a-week testing locations for people to receive a test.
 LDH-Walgreens locations offer COVID-19 testing at no cost to the patient, though insurance information may be requested.
 You will not be billed if your insurance denies coverage.
 Testing is available to people ages 3 and older.
 Appointments are required; make yours at walgreens.com/covid19testing.